 Anyone can use the PIAT.
 Biosecurity staff, consultants, village councils and home owners should find all they need here.
 If you can't find what you need here or think something is wrong or difficult to understand or use, contact us via email, or post or message us on our Facebook help page.
 We always want to make the toolkit better!

 All content on the PIAT is free for anyone to use, with a few copyright and ownership considerations to protect the owners of materials used in the toolkit.
 We would appreciate that if you find information on the toolkit that is useful to you, you mention the owners of the material and cite the PIAT.
 And please let us know if you do use it.

 We strongly encourage scientists and other invasive species battlers, particularly those who work on invasive ants, to contribute to the toolkit.
 We'd love to hear from you, and want to ensure your work is appropriately credited and promoted when it appears in the PIAT.

-If you want a CD of the PIAT, send your address details to us.
+If you want a CD or USB of the PIAT, send your address details to us.
 Alternatively, if you want to take a copy of the PIAT yourself, you can do this using a number of website capture tools.
 We have found HTTRACK is quite easy to use and preserves the formatting well, though it does work best in the Chrome and Firefox browsers.
-So please download Google Chrome or Firefox if you want to use the captured site most effectively.
 Once you have captured the site, click on the piat.org.nz directory and open the page index.html.

 The PIAT is divided into seven main sections: